US to deploy additional troops, military equipment to Saudi Arabia, UAE after attack on oil facilities

-The Pentagon says the U.S. will deploy additional troops and military equipment to Saudi Arabia and the United Arab Emirates to beef up security, as President Donald Trump has at least for now decided against any immediate military strike on Iran in response to the attack on the Saudi oil industry.
+The Pentagon on Friday announced it will deploy additional U.S. troops and missile defense equipment to Saudi Arabia and the United Arab Emirates, as President Donald Trump has at least for now put off any immediate military strike on Iran in response to the attack on the Saudi oil industry.

-Defense Secretary Mark Esper says this is a first step, and he is not ruling out additional moves down the road.
-He says it's a response to requests from the Saudis and the UAE to help improve their air and missile defenses.

 US to deploy additional troops, military equipment to Saudi Arabia, UAE after attack on oil facilities